cvviz/Guide/jobs.md

 There are **three ways in which you can add tags** to resumes.

-**1. Add tags while uploading resumes. **   After you drag and drop resumes, you will be asked to add tags.
+**1. Add tags while uploading resumes. **
+	 After you drag and drop resumes, you will be asked to add tags.
 You can add multiple tags.

 **2. Add Tags After You Upload Resumes OR To Old Resumes **
-	**Unordered Lists**
-	- Select one or multiple resumes
+	1. Select one or multiple resumes
-	- Click on ...
+	2. Click on ...
 (3 dots) on the top-right side of the screen.
-	- Choose **Add Tags** option.
+	3. Choose Add Tags option.
 You can add multiple tags using a comma-separated list of tags.

-**3. Add Tags To Single Resume** -
+**3. Add Tags To Single Resume**
-	**Unordered Lists**
-	- Click on the resume file name
+	1. Click on the resume file name
-	- It would open a resume with a brief summary **on the left**.
+	2. It would open a resume with a brief summary **on the left**.
 There you will see a tab, Tags
-	- **Click on a tab**, Tags.
+	3. **Click on a tab**, Tags.
 Here you can add tags.

 # Why should we use tags?